How to Organise Virtual Yoga Classes for Your Colleagues During Lockdown

 We recommend all our clients to send reminders each week to keep attendance levels high.
 Ideally your yoga classes become a collaborative space where your colleagues can convene in a low-pressure, non-businessy way.
 We encourage our participants to leave their cameras on at the start and end of the session to greet each other, and to use the chat function in the app.

 We hope this article has been helpful in breaking down the process.
 If you’re interested in bringing virtual yoga classes to your workplace, we would love to hear from you.
-To find out more about how we can support your goals, please send us an email at [email protected] to book an initial consultation.
+To find out more about how we can support your goals, please send us an email to book an initial consultation.